cipher982/march-madness-llm/README.md

 `python main.py`

 5. Customize the simulation by providing command-line arguments:
-`--decider`: Choose the decision function for simulating games (options: "ai", "seed", "random", default: "seed").
+   - `--decider`: Choose the decision function for simulating games (options: "ai", "seed", "random", default: "seed").
-`--current-state`: Provide a JSON file containing the current state of the bracket to resume the simulation.
+   - `--current-state`: Provide a JSON file containing the current state of the bracket to resume the simulation. `current_state.json` is the file I try to keep updated, including the teams, matchups, rounds and winners.
+At least as current as I give the effort to update.

 ## Project Structure
 The project consists of three main files: